Swashbuckler

 Remote Cursors

-When another user is editing the same entry, you'll see their cursor and selection highlighted in a unique color.
-Each collaborator gets a consistent color (derived from their user ID) so you can tell who's making which edits.
+When another user is editing the same entry, you'll see their text cursor and selection highlighted in a unique color.
+By default, each collaborator gets a consistent color derived from their user ID.
+You can choose your own collaboration color by clicking your avatar in the collaborator stack (opens a popover) or in Account Settings > Preferences — the custom color applies to your cursor, presence indicator, and canvas pings across all shared spaces.

 Collaborator Avatars

-The entry header shows avatar icons for all users currently viewing or editing the entry.
-This gives you a quick glance at who else is present without needing to look at cursors in the document.
+The entry header shows avatar icons for all users currently viewing or editing the entry, including yourself.
+Click your own avatar to open a popover where you can change your collaboration color and cursor label preference.
+This gives you a quick glance at who else is present and quick access to your collaboration settings.

 Connection Status